 The INTJs auxiliary function is their Te (extraverted thinking) function which drives them to look at facts and logic.
 They collect information and data and use this to come to logical conclusions and strategic plans for the future.
 INTJs use facts and information to help them make decisions and process their next move.
-They don’t want to follow emotions as a means of making choices, and would rather things which are solid and have been proven true.
-INTJs are also more organized people because they prefer to keep things laid out in front of them and have a clear path to follow.
+They don’t want to follow emotions as a means of making choices and would rather have things that are solid and have been proven true.
+INTJs are also more organized because they prefer to keep things laid out in front of them and have a clear path to follow.

 The tertiary function of the INTJ is their Fi (introverted feeling) which focuses on their inner sense of morals and emotions.
 INTJs aren’t quite as in tune with their feelings, but they do use this as a means of understanding the things which are important to them.
-INTJs do have strong moral beliefs and standards, which comes from this introverted feeling function.
+INTJs do have strong moral beliefs and standards, which come from this introverted feeling function.
 They do believe in doing what is right, although their own idea of what is right and true is often a bit different for the INTJ than it might be for someone who has Fi as their dominant function.

 The inferior function of the INTJ is their Se (extraverted feeling), which is certainly the weakest function for the INTJ.
-It can sometimes manifest in unusual ways, since they aren’t naturally in tune with the physical world around them.
+It can sometimes manifest in unusual ways since they aren’t naturally in tune with the physical world around them.
 It can cause the INTJ to try and pick up on details around them, sometimes helping them recognizes changes.
-Most of the time though this function is hard for them to utilize the way someone who uses it as their dominant function would.
+Most of the time though, this function is hard for them to utilize the way someone who uses it as their dominant function would.

 INTJ Shadow Functions

 The auxiliary function of the INTJ is naturally their extraverted thinking, which becomes more focused on using Ti (introverted thinking).
-Naturally the INTJ prefers to move forward with things, but when they are in their shadow state they might find themselves analyzing more than usual.
-They prefer to look at the facts and use them logically, but in this mindset they might doubt this information.
+Naturally, the INTJ prefers to move forward with things, but when they are in their shadow state, they might find themselves analyzing more than usual.
+They prefer to look at the facts and use them logically, but in this mindset, they might doubt this information.
 They will look at the details and want to find means of being sure of their solutions and information.
 They also become a bit more doubtful and challenging of other people and their information, having doubts that they can produce something factual.

-The inferior function of the INTJ is naturally Se, in this case it becomes focused on Si.
+The inferior function of the INTJ is naturally Se.
+In this case, it becomes focused on Si.
 This tends to cause the INTJ to look at past methods and memories as negative, only seeing the bad in them and seeking to adjust these behaviors.
 They can become hard on themselves and others, struggling to really process the information accurately.
 They struggle to really focus on the past lessons which have helped them grow, and instead see the things which have negatively affected them and struggle to move forward from these situations.

 Why This Happens

-Most of the time INTJs are confident and self-assured people, who trust in their instincts and are very capable of getting things done.
-They are hardworking people with minds capable of following many different ideas and pieces of information, but in their shadow mode they do struggle a bit to really find the same balance.
+Most of the time INTJs are confident and self-assured people who trust in their instincts and are very capable of getting things done.
+They are hardworking people with minds capable of following many different ideas and pieces of information.
+But in their shadow mode, they do struggle a bit to really find the same balance.
 They appear less confident and less self-assured, constantly searching for answers outside of themselves and towards those around them.

 Read More About the INTJ: